-This AIF contains certain forward-looking statements with respect to the Corporation, including those regarding its results, its financial position, the impacts of the coronavirus ["COVID-19"] pandemic, its outlook for the future and planned measures, including in particular the gradual resumption of certain flights and actions to improve its cash flows.
+This AIF contains certain forward-looking statements with respect to the Corporation, including those regarding its results, its financial position and its outlook for the future.
 These forward-looking statements are identified by the use of terms and phrases such as "anticipate" "believe" "could" "estimate" "expect" "intend" "may" "plan" "potential" "predict" "project" "will" "would", the negative of these terms and similar terminology, including references to assumptions.
 All such statements are made pursuant to applicable Canadian securities legislation.
 Such statements may involve but are not limited to comments with respect to strategies, expectations, planned operations or future actions.
 Forward-looking statements, by their nature, involve risks and uncertainties that could cause actual results to differ materially from those contemplated by these forward-looking statements.